Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language: Simulation results and analysis

-Figs. \ref{Fig_Final_Learning_time}-\ref{Fig_Final_Learning_cost} show the task execution time and cost resulting from the CL method and traditional RL as function of the number of events per task at the end of learning.
-Fig. \ref{Fig_Final_Learning_time} shows that the task execution time for the CL method increases proportionally with the number of events per task.
-However, the task execution time resulting from traditional RL is significantly higher than the task execution time of the CL method for all number of events per task because traditional RL cannot converge in reasonable time and find the perfect description of each event in higher steps.
-As a result, the CL method yields an average of $89\%$ improvement in task execution time compared to traditional RL.
-In Fig. \ref{Fig_Final_Learning_cost}, we can see a similar performance in terms of the task execution cost whereby an average improvement of $94\%$ is achieved by our proposed CL.
+Figs. \ref{Fig_Final_Learning_time}-\ref{Fig_Final_Learning_cost} show the task execution time and cost resulting from our CL method, classical RL, and CL without inference as a function of the number of events per task at the end of learning.
+Fig. \ref{Fig_Final_Learning_time} shows that the task execution time resulting from the CL method increases proportionally with the number of events.
+However, the task execution time resulting from classical RL is significantly higher than that of the CL method for all number of events per task because classical RL cannot converge in reasonable time to the perfect event description.
+Also, our CL method significantly outperforms the CL without inference in terms of task execution time, specifically as the number of events per task increases.
+Fig. \ref{Fig_Final_Learning_time} shows that, the CL method yields an average of $89\%$ and $65.6\%$ improvement in task execution time compared to classical RL and CL without inference, respectively.
+In Fig. \ref{Fig_Final_Learning_cost}, we can see a similar improvement in task execution cost.
+Precisely, according to Fig. \ref{Fig_Final_Learning_cost}, our CL scheme yields average improvements of $94\%$ and $80.3\%$ compared to classical RL and CL without inference, respectively.